Measurement of the top-quark Yukawa coupling from $t\overline{t}$ production in the lepton+jets final state using $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Results

 A summary of the \ytsq obtained from a fit to $e$+jets SR only, $\mu$+jets SR only and the simultaneous fit to both SRs (combined fit) is shown in Table~\ref{tab:result}.
 The observed value of \ytsq{} is $1.3 \pm 1.7$, which is consistent with the Standard Model expectation of $\ytsq = 1$.
 A 95\% confidence level (CL) upper limit on \ytsq{} using a modified frequentist $\mathrm{CL_{s}}$ procedure~\cite{Read:2002hq} is also obtained, considering only the physical region of $\ytsq > 0$.
 Subsequently, the upper limits on \yt{} for the individual SR fits as well as the combined fit are obtained, which are also summarised in Table~\ref{tab:result}.
 This results in observed (expected) limits of $ \yt < 2.4 \ (2.3)$ for electrons, $ \yt < 2.2 \ (2.1)$ for muons, and $ \yt < 2.1 \ (2.1)$ for the combined result, at 95\% CL.

 Figure~\ref{Fig:ranking} shows the shifts relative to pre-fit values, the constraints and the impact on \ytsq{} of the nuisance parameters (NPs) with the largest contribution to the total uncertainty in the combined fit.
 The impacts of individual NPs on the measurement are extracted from the covariance matrix~\cite{pinto2024uncertaintycomponentsprofilelikelihood}.
 The measurement is dominated by systematic uncertainties, where the largest impact comes from the \ttbar modelling, specifically from the \muF scale variation, followed by the JES modelling.
 The top quark mass and the \hdamp variation show an impact of a similar order.
 The strongest constraints are observed from the NPs associated with \ttbar modelling.
 The NNLO reweighting uncertainty is the most constrained, followed by the parton shower and hadronisation uncertainty for $\geq 5$ jets.
 Table~\ref{tab:groupedImpact} summarises the impact from different categories of uncertainty sources.
 The NPs associated with \ttbar modelling, JES, and background modelling constitute the dominant contributions to the total systematic uncertainty.
 Among the background modelling uncertainties, the largest contribution arises from the uncertainty in the fake-lepton background estimate.
+The impact of the toponium normalisation uncertainty is negligible, at the level of $\pm 0.1$ on \ytsq{}.

+As discussed in Section~\ref{sub:signal_modelling_syst}, this paper adopts a multiplicative approach to incorporate electroweak corrections, while the additive approach is considered as a systematic uncertainty.
+This uncertainty depends upon the value of \yt, and has been evaluated for $\yt = 1$ in the fit.
+A test performed assuming this uncertainty at $\yt = 2$ results in a 6\% increase in the upper limit on \yt.

 This result represents the first ATLAS measurement of \yt from the \ttbar production threshold region, consistent with the prediction of the Standard Model and with corresponding measurements by CMS~\cite{CMS-TOP-17-004,CMS-TOP-19-008}.
 It is also consistent with all other direct and indirect measurements of \yt.